 For example, stating that a competitor’s software is “unreliable” without evidence could be deemed defamatory, whereas saying, “We found that our software had a 99% uptime compared to their 90%,” backed by a valid study, would likely be legally permissible.

-The legal framework surrounding competitor data sharing requires businesses to be meticulous in their claims.
+The legal framework surrounding competitor data sharing requires you to be meticulous in your claims.
 Remaining within these boundaries reduces legal risks while ensuring credibility in marketing and competitive positioning.

 Reliability

 Reliability refers to whether the data comes from a reputable and trustworthy source.
-Using unreliable sources can undermine the credibility of marketing claims and expose a company to legal risks.
+Using unreliable sources can undermine the credibility of your marketing claims and expose your business to legal risks.
 Competitor data should ideally come from:

 - Official company reports (e.g., SEC filings, annual reports)